serverfarmer/cloudfarmer/README.md

 Note that if you only want to work with instances created manually using AWS browser-based console, you don't need to install "awscli".

-2. Creating new cloud server instance:
+### Creating new cloud instance

+Note that creating instances is supported only for Amazon EC2.

 ```
 /opt/cloud/providers/ec2/ec2-create-simple.sh aws-test-key1 m4.xlarge
 ```

-3. Provisioning new instance:
+### Provisioning new cloud instance

 ```
 /opt/cloud/deploy.sh ec2-54-123-45-67.compute-1.amazonaws.com /path/aws-test-key1.pem

+/opt/cloud/deploy.sh 162.209.99.47 /path/rackspace-test-key3.pem
 ```

-**Customization**
+## Customization

 All user-related data are contained inside /opt/cloud/credentials directory.